 Fairfax County Coordinated Services Planning (CSP): 703.222.0880

 Outside Fairfax County, contact 2-1-1 Virginia for assistance (dial 211 on your phone to speak with a representative).
 Virginia’s CommonHelp is also a helpful resource.

 Britepaths does not conduct in-person intake or provide assistance on a walk-in basis.
 Contacting CSP or a social worker does not guarantee a referral to Britepaths' services.

 If you have questions, please call us at 703.273.8829 or email us at firstname.lastname@example.org.

-- School Supply Assistance: Britepaths' Collect for Kids Back to School Program partners with Fairfax County, Kids R First and many other local nonprofits to provide school supplies directly to select schools in the Fairfax County area for distribution to students in need at their schools.
-Families in need of school supply assistance should contact the social worker or counselor at their children's school.
+Britepaths' Back to School Program does not provide direct school supply assistance to community members.
+We partner with select Fairfax County Public Schools each summer to provide school supplies directly to the schools for distribution to students who have a demonstrated need.
+Families in need of school supply assistance should contact the social worker, family liaison or counselor at their child's school.

 Britepaths does not distribute holiday assistance directly to community members.
 We work with partner organizations in the community and provide assistance to those organizations to be distributed to families with identified need.
 Our assistance resources have been committed for 2023.